University of Santo Tomas: Seal

-The current seal of the university is set in a modern French shield quartered by the Dominican Cross.
+The current seal is set in a modern French shield quartered by the Dominican Cross.
 The surrounding inscription reads the full name of UST: Pontifical and Royal University of Santo Tomas, Manila, and the foundation year, 1611.
 The symbols are set on a field of Marian blue.
 The colors, as officially defined by the university's identity guidelines, define the gold and blue as Pantone 213 C and Pantone 298 C, respectively.

-The Tongues of Fire is the logo of the UST Quadricentennial Celebration.
-It features the outline of the UST Main Building tower and four flames that spell out UST.
-The tongues of fire reference the future of the university and are reminiscent of the stripes of a tiger.
-It is designed by alumnus Francisco Doplon.

 Campus

 The UST Main Building is the first earthquake-resistant building in Asia.

 The UST main campus is the largest university in the city of Manila.
 Located on España Boulevard in the Sampaloc district, it is spread over an almost perfect square of 21.5 hectares.
 The university is part of the University Belt.
 In 1927, the university transferred to its present campus when the Dominicans deemed the Intramuros campus inadequate for the university's growing population.

 The architectural style of buildings within the campus is influenced by the construction period, resulting in a significant variation.
 The designs of early structures are done by university priests and professors who used styles from the Renaissance Revival, Art Deco, Bauhaus, to International Style.
 The Sampaloc campus saw an extensive redevelopment at the turn of the century as 12 out of the 24 major buildings were constructed from 2002 to 2023.
 Several buildings, such as the Beato Angelico Building, the Thomas Aquinas Research Complex, and the hospital buildings, have adopted the capital and column of the UST Main Building, one of the university's iconic symbols.
 Seven buildings are also named after beatified Dominicans and Dominican saints.
-(Note: The list includes Thomas Aquinas Research Complex, Albertus Magnus Building, St. Martin de Porres Building, St. Raymund de Peñafort Building, Beato Angelico Building, Buenaventura Garcia Paredes, O.P.
-Building, and Blessed Pier Giorgio Frassati Building.)
+(Note: The list includes Thomas Aquinas Research Complex, Albertus Magnus Building, San Martin de Porres Building, St. Raymund de Peñafort Building, Beato Angelico Building, Buenaventura Garcia Paredes, O.P.
+Building, and Saint Pier Giorgio Frassati Building.)

-The Arch of the Centuries was declared as a National Cultural Treasure by the National Museum on 25 January 2010.
+The Arch of the Centuries was declared as a National Cultural Treasure by the National Museum on January 25, 2010.